-The last few years have seen a significant increase in the average net worth for people living in Canada.
+The last few years have seen a significant increase in the average net worth of people living in Canada.

-A study by Statistics Canada found out that the typical Canadian household now has a median net worth of $329,900.
+A study by Statistics Canada found that the typical Canadian household now has a median net worth of $329,900, while the average net worth in Canada is $738,200.

 This article will look into the net worth by age in Canada based on different sources and parameters.

-Your net worth is the value of all your assets, minus the total of all your liabilities.
+- Your net worth is the value of all your assets (everything of value that you own) minus the total of all your liabilities (total amount you owe).

 Net Worth by Age in Canada

-Now that you have a better understanding of what net worth is and how it’s calculated let’s take a closer look at the average net worth of Canadians for different age groups.
+Now that you have a better understanding of net worth and its calculation, letโs take a closer look at the median net worth of Canadian households and individuals across age groups.

 Age | Median Net Worth (1999) – CAD | Median Net Worth (2016) – CAD | Median Net Worth (2019) – CAD |